Croke Park

 Croke Park (Páirc an Chrócaigh, [ˈpˠaːɾʲc ə ˈxɾˠoːkəj]) is a Gaelic games stadium in Dublin, Ireland.
 Named after Archbishop Thomas Croke, it is referred to as Croker by GAA fans and locals.
 It serves as both the principal national stadium of Ireland and headquarters of the Gaelic Athletic Association (GAA).
-Since 1891 the site has been used by the GAA to host Gaelic sports, including the annual All-Ireland in Gaelic football and hurling.
+Since 1891 the site has been used by the GAA to host Gaelic sports, including the annual All-Ireland finals in Gaelic football and hurling.

 A major expansion and redevelopment of the stadium ran from 1991 to 2005, raising capacity to its current 82,300 spectators.
-This makes Croke Park the third-largest stadium in Europe, and the largest not usually used for association football in Europe.
+This makes Croke Park the fourth-largest stadium in Europe, and the largest not usually used for association football in Europe.

 Other events held at the stadium include the opening and closing ceremonies of the 2003 Special Olympics, and numerous musical concerts.
-In 2012, Irish pop group Westlife sold out the stadium in record-breaking time: less than 5 minutes.
+In 2012, Irish pop group Westlife sold out the stadium in a record-breaking time: less than 5 minutes.
 From 2007 to 2010, Croke Park hosted home matches of the Ireland national rugby union team and the Republic of Ireland national football team, while their new Aviva Stadium was constructed.
 This use of Croke Park for non-Gaelic sports was controversial and required temporary changes to GAA rules.
-In June 2012, the stadium hosted the closing ceremony of the 50th International Eucharistic Congress during which Pope Benedict XVI gave an address over video link.
+In June 2012, the stadium hosted the closing ceremony of the 50th International Eucharistic Congress during which Pope Benedict XVI gave an address over a video link.

 City and Suburban Racecourse

 The area now known as Croke Park was owned in the 1880s by Maurice Butterly and known as the City and Suburban Racecourse, or Jones' Road sports ground.
-From 1890 it was also used by the Bohemian Football Club.
-In 1901 Jones' Road hosted the IFA Cup football final when Cliftonville defeated Freebooters.
+From 1893 it was also used by the Bohemian Football Club.
+In 1891 Butterly's field hosted Athletics meetings organised by the GAA.